Natural-selection1/vizjj/DESIGN.md

 ## Branch Objects

-The representation of branches, in JJ and GG, is a bit complicated; there are multiple state axes.
+The representation of branches, in JJ and vizjj, is a bit complicated; there are multiple state axes.
 A repository can have zero or more **remotes**.
 A **local branch** can track zero or more of the remotes.
 (Technically, remote _branches_.)
 A **remote branch** can be any of _tracked_ (a flag on the ref), _synced_ (if it points to the same commit as a local branch of the same name), and _absent_ (if there's a local branch with _no_ ref, in which case it will be deleted by the CLI on push.

-GG attempts to simplify the display of branches by combining refs in the UI.
+vizjj attempts to simplify the display of branches by combining refs in the UI.
 Taking advantage of Jujutsu's model, which guarantees that a branch name identifies the same branch across remotes, a local branch and the tracked remote branches with which it is currently synced are be combined into a single UI object.
 Remote branches are displayed separately if they're unsynced, untracked or absent.